netzo/fresh-netzo/www/src/blog/posts/announcements-netzo-beta-01.md

 **Netzo shines whenever a full development environment and managing infrastructure are overkill.**

-By leveraging the power of serverless compute, Netzo allows you to build and deploy custom internal tools in minutes, liberating developers from infrastructure headaches and the DevOps burden to focus solely on value-adding solutions, leading to increased efficiency, productivity and scalability for organizations.
+By leveraging the power of serverless compute, Netzo allows you to build and deploy custom business software in minutes, liberating developers from infrastructure headaches and the DevOps burden to focus solely on value-adding solutions, leading to increased efficiency, productivity and scalability for organizations.

 ## What are software solutions?